winstxnhdw/RenderLaTeX/README.md

 ### Really responsive

-By harnessing the rapid cold start time of AWS Lambda, the bot can deliver near-instant responses to incoming tweets.
+By harnessing the increased performance of AWS Lambda Function URLs, the bot can deliver near-instant responses to incoming tweets.
 Furthermore, the bot's MathJax engine empowers it to independently render LaTeX, circumventing the need for external API requests.

 ## Credits